The contrast

 Anthony Gier

-Eagle Stop (N. Providence, Columbia) + Bagnell Eagle Stop (Lake Ozark)Boone County & Miller County
+Eagle Stop (N. Providence, Columbia) + Bagnell Eagle Stop (Lake Ozark)Boone & Miller Counties

 Charges

-Promoting illegal gambling — charges filed in Boone County and a second case in Miller County after a Highway Patrol sting and raid
+Felony promoting gambling charges in Boone and Miller counties after an MSHP sting and raid

 Source: ABC 17 News